schalkburger/gatsby-starter-schalk/src/pages/index.md

 templateKey: 'index-page'
 path: /
 title: Home
-hero:
-  heading: “Breathtaking photography that you will remember for a lifetime”
+heroHeading: “Breathtaking photography that you will remember for a lifetime”
 ---